LockGit/gochat/readme.en.md

 Then, experience the chat between different accounts and the effect of message delivery.
 (Note: TCP channel is not enabled in this demo)
 ```
+If you want to deploy a similar private IM chat service to the public network experience,
+you can also register an account on vultr and purchase a VPS host to deploy the IM service experience:
+<a href="https://www.vultr.com/?ref=8981750-8H" target="_blank">https://www.vultr.com/?ref=8981750-8H</a>

 ### Follow-up
 ```